News about a few new and returning Canadian shows, plus some free previews underway this month.

 In the United States, American Horror Stories (we'll be shortening to AHStories for brevity while making clear it's a distinct series from the original AHS) premiered on Hulu, as part of the "FX on Hulu" hub, on Thursday, July 15.

 Up to this point, FX Canada, which is operated under licence by Rogers, has aired other FX on Hulu series like Devs and Mrs. America.
-However, on its official / verified Twitter account, FX Canada has now made clear that it will not be airing AHStories, though it will carry future installments of the main AHS series:
+However, on its official / verified Twitter account, FX Canada made clear that it would not be airing AHStories, though it will carry future installments of the main AHS series:

 Since the launch of Star on Disney+ in Canada (and several other countries) earlier in 2021, many new Disney-produced Hulu original programs, like Love, Victor and M.O.D.O.K., have been added to Disney+ in Canada and elsewhere as "Star Originals".
 And Disney+ / Star had already said it would be adding AHStories to the service in other countries like the United Kingdom.
 However, it seems it took a bit longer for the Canadian plans for AHStories to be firmed up.